Hitstar53/My-Notes/Placement Preparation/Cheatsheets/SQL Cheatsheet.md

 ## Section 16: Stored Procedures & Triggers
 ### Stored Procedures:
+A stored procedure is a SQL code that can be stored and preserved for anytime use.
+It can be reused over and over again for repeating the SQL code.
+Parameters / Arguments can also be passed to the stored procedure to customize and make it more modular.
 ##### 1. Create Stored Procedure
 ```mysql
 CREATE PROCEDURE get_employees_by_dept(IN dept_id INT)